Angela-CMU/HAII/README.md

 ### Lesson learned from lectures
 All members of our team are currently enrolled in the computational data science program at CMU, having strong backgrounds in data science.
 Prior to taking this course, we were well-versed in the data analysis process.
 However, we had little awareness of how the data collection, analysis, and model prediction phases could potentially introduce biases and unfairness.
 It's excited that we've acknowledged the significance of fairness and integrated it into our project.
 This crucial insight was gained through our participation in the Human AI Interaction course!

+## Disclaimer
+Kindly be aware that our project is designed to offer an interactive experience for analyzing potential biases in salary prediction and analysis.
+Therefore, it's important to acknowledge that bias might be involved in the process.